octimot/StoryToolkitAI/FEATURES.md

 Once you have the key, just add it in Preferences -> OpenAI API Key.
 This will be saved locally on your machine, so only people who have access to your machine will be able to see it.

-### Usage and billing

 Depending on the account you have with OpenAI, you might be charged for using the API, most likely using the token system they have in place.
 For more info on how OpenAI billing works, please check their [pricing page](https://openai.com/pricing/).
 StoryToolkitAI is not responsible for any charges you might incur by using the Assistant, and we are not affiliated with OpenAI in any way.

+#### Obtaining a storytoolkit.ai API Key
+We're slowly rolling out our own API for the Assistant, which is now in private beta.
+So if you want to try it out, just get in touch.

+### Usage and billing

 To find out how many tokens you've used within the Assistant window, just type `[usage]` in the Assistant window and you'll get a cost estimate.
-Again, this is just an estimate, so you should check your [OpenAI Usage page](https://platform.openai.com/account/usage) to see the actual cost.
+Again, this is just an estimate, so you should check with your model provider to see the actual cost.

 ### Assistant window

 You can access the Assistant either by clicking on "Assistant" in the main tool window, or from a Transcription Window.
-(available only in version 0.17.18)

-If you want to use a certain portion of the transcript as the context for the Assistant:
+If you want to use a certain portion of the transcript as context for the Assistant:
 1. Open the transcription
 2. Select the lines that you want to send to the Assistant using the 'v' key
+3. Press Key O (letter, not zero) to send the selected lines to the Assistant.
+You can also use SHIFT+O to also include the times or timecodes together with the lines to the Assistant.
+4. The Assistant window will open, and you can start typing your questions.

+More info on the Assistant can be found by typing `[help]` in the Assistant window.

+### Transcriptions and Story responses

+Starting with version 0.22.0, the Assistant knows how to use transcription lines either to generate other Transcriptions or other Stories.

+Simply use the keyword `[t]` (for transcription) or `[st]` (for story) in front of your usual prompt to tell the Assistant what you're trying to receive as a response.

+For e.g.: if you want to ask AI to **translate a transcription to Spanish**:
+1. Open the transcription
+2. Select the lines that you want to send to the Assistant using the 'v' key
 3. Press Key O (not zero) to send the selected lines to the Assistant.
-You can also use SHIFT+O to also include the times or timecodes (if Resolve is connected) together with the lines to the Assistant.
-4. The Assistant window will open and you can start typing your questions.

-More info on the Assistant can be found by typing `[help]` in the Assistant window.
+4. In the Assistant window, type `[t] translate to Spanish` and press ENTER
+5. Instead of the full response, you should get the keyword "Transcription" in blue.
+6. Right-click on it and choose what to do with the response (for e.g. you can Add it to a new transcription)

+#### Useful prompts
+Here are only some prompts that we've seen working with transcript lines:
+- `[t] translate to Spanish` (replace "Spanish" with any other language of your choice, GPT supports many languages)
+- `[st] select interesting lines` (replace interesting with anything else: "funny", "emotional" etc.)
+- `[t] summarize lines based on topic and timings. merge timings if needed, but then use groups and return an empty lines list` (add these lines to an existing transcription, and you'll see groups for each topic)

-### Quick tips for using the Assistant
+#### Other tips for using the Assistant

 The possibilities here are endless.
 Feel free to use natural language to ask anything.
 You can use the Assistant to: